 For the filling:

-- Melt butter in a pan, add onion and cook, without browning, until softened, about 2 minutes.
+- Melt 6 tablespoons unsalted butter in a pan, add ½ cup finely chopped onion1 clove garlic minced (if using) and cook, without browning, until softened, about 2 minutes.

-- Sprinkle flour over onion and mix with a wooden spoon.
-Cook stirring for 3 or 4 minutes, until barely starting to color.
+- Sprinkle 6 tablespoons all-purpose flour and stir to mix with a wooden spoon.
+Cook over medium heat, stirring constantly, for 3 or 4 minutes, until barely starting to color.

 To assemble: